IfcSharp/IfcSharpLibrary/README.md

 ```

+Several IFC versions are supported (see [Supported IFC Schemas](#Supported-IFC-Schemas)).
+All IFC versions use the same read and write routines.
+The read and write routines use the [Reflection](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/) mechanism.
+This avoids that for each class a separate read or write routine must be kept.
+The [IfcStep](IfcIO/IfcStep/README.md) export therefore comprises only a few lines of code, since it evaluates the IFC schema mapped in the C# class library in a general valid manner via [Reflection](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/).<br>
+This mechanism is also used to keep track of all `ifc.ENTITY` instances in memory and write them to a file or database.
+This means that once you assigned a `ifc.Repository.CurrentModel` at runtime you can just instantiate objects from anywhere in your project.
+This makes *IfcSharpLibrary* a very sleek solution as it is reduces the overhead of assigning every single `ifc.ENTITY` to its parent.
 ### Export capabilities

 With the IfcSharp Library you can write IFC-models by C#-code or read and write to different formats, like this: